enzobocalon/schematicenergistics/src/main/resources/assets/schematicenergistics/ae2guide/cannon_interface.md

 The Cannon will ALWAYS priotize items from other inventories before accessing the AE2 network.
 This means that items from chest, barrels, etc, will be used first.

 The Cannon Interface will also export gunpowder from the AE2 network to the Schematic Cannon, if it is connected to the network.
-However, it will not autocraft it.

 ## Recipe